Self-harm: Pathophysiology

 Self-injury may result in serious injury and scarring.
 While non-suicidal self-injury by definition lacks suicidal intent, it may nonetheless result in accidental death.

-While the motivations for self harm vary, the most commonly endorsed reason for self harm given by adolescents is to get relief from a terrible state of mind.
-Young people with a history of repeated episodes of self harm are more likely to self-harm into adulthood, and are at higher risk of suicide.
+While the motivations for self-harm vary, the most commonly endorsed reason for self-harm given by adolescents is to get relief from a terrible state of mind.
+Young people with a history of repeated episodes of self-harm are more likely to self-harm into adulthood, and are at higher risk of suicide.
 In older adults, influenced by a combination of interconnected individual, societal, and healthcare factors, including financial and interpersonal problems and comorbid physical conditions and pain, with increased loneliness, perceived burdensomeness of ageing, and loss of control reported as particular motivations.

 There is a positive statistical correlation between self-harm and physical, sexual, and emotional abuse.

 Self-harm may become a means of managing and controlling pain, in contrast to the pain experienced earlier in the person's life over which they had no control (e.g., through abuse).

 Assessment of motives in a medical setting is usually based on precursors to the incident, circumstances, and information from the patient.
 However, limited studies show that professional assessments tend to suggest more manipulative or punitive motives than the patient's own statements.

 A UK Office for National Statistics study reported only two motives: "to draw attention" and "because of anger".
 For some people, harming themselves can be a means of drawing attention to the need for help and to ask for assistance in an indirect way.
 It may also be an attempt to affect others and to manipulate them in some way emotionally.
-However, those with chronic, repetitive self-harm often do not want attention and hide their scars carefully.
+However, those with chronic, repetitive self-harm often do not want attention and hide their scars carefully from themselves, or others.